w3f/Grants-Program/applications/application-Etch.md

 ### Project Details

+We will engage in user-research to identify in detail the requirements and needs of business owners and heads of organizations related to CSR commitments.

+The software will include pre-made templates for different types of organizations.
+Users will then be able to customize these commitments before storing them on the blockchain.

+An additional section will contain a UI where a user can store information about the employees and their salaries.
+The software will automatically create a report including information about gender pay gaps and pay ratios based on this data.

+The goal with the proof of concept will be to implement the functionality for mock entities/organizations and not real-world organizations.

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

 - Mockups/designs of any UI components